alwint3r/esp32-qemu-fun/esp-idf-project/hello_world/README.md

 Custom MAC Address version 1: aa:bb:cc:11:22:33 (CRC 0x6a OK)
 Successfu
 ```

-Note that you can only do this once.
-If you're using QEMU, we can reset the MAC address by simply re-generating the efuse drive file using the `dd` command.
-But in a real ESP32 microcontroller, you can't reset the custom MAC address once it's burned.

 If we retry the `burn_custom_mac` command, we will get the following message: